-Congratulations on nailing your final job interview – and finally winning your dream job!
-Now that you’ve sealed your employer’s approval, don’t stop making a good impression there.
+Congratulations on nailing your final job interview and finally getting the job position!
+Now that you’ve sealed your employer’s approval and the job, never cease to make a good impression.
+Even if you’re still under adapting phase, you may need to exert more effort to learn faster.
 During your first week at work, here are some of the best things you can do to keep your good impression points soaring high!

 1. Learn as much as you can.